 San Francisco to Los Angeles: Pacific Coast Highway

-The San Francisco to Los Angeles coastal drive on the Pacific Coast Highway – or PCH – rolls through small California coastal towns, crosses magnificent bridges and delves into dense forests.
 The scenery along the SF to LA coastal drive is simply breathtaking – and the Big Sur coastal drive section is certainly a highlight of the trip.
-In our California Coast road trip itinerary, we include the region’s top attractions and best places to stop.
+In our California Coast road trip itinerary, we include the region’s top attractions and best places to stop!

 Planning a California Coastal Trip: San Francisco to Los Angeles Highway 1

-In our itinerary, we outline a 4-Day California coastal trip on the Pacific Coast Highway from San Francisco to Los Angeles – and have picked the perfect places to stop along the route.
+We believe 4 days is an ideal amount of time for a San Francisco to Los Angeles Pacific Coast Highway road trip.
+In this itinerary, we outline a 4-Day California coastal trip on the Pacific Coast Highway from San Francisco to Los Angeles – and includes the prime places to stop along the route.

-Regardless of your time frame, you can use our California coastal road trip planner to create your best California self-drive itinerary.
-In addition to the day-by-day sightseeing suggestions that we provide to help you plan your California coastal vacation, we include tips of where to stay, what to pack in your suitcase and offer alternate Route 1 stops.
+Regardless of your time frame, you can use our coastal road trip planner to create your best California self-drive itinerary.
+In addition to the sightseeing suggestions we provide to help you plan your California coastal vacation, we include tips of where to stay, what to pack in your suitcase and offer alternate Route 1 stops.

 Pro Tip: Get (and stay) organized for your Cali Coast Road Trip by using our Travel Planning Printables!